Westchester County Separation Agreement Lawyer

 Before you consider drafting or signing a separation agreement, it is essential

-that you consult a knowledgeable Westchester County family law attorney
+that you consult a knowledgeable Westchester family attorney as soon as

-as soon as possible.
-You need to ensure that all issues are addressed
+possible.
+You need to ensure that all issues are addressed in the agreement

-in the agreement and also that your position and interests are protected
+and also that your position and interests are protected so the agreement

-so the agreement suits both parties involved.
-Because major issues such
+suits both parties involved.
+Because major issues such as custody and

 Experienced Help from Andrea Friedman

-At Friedman & Friedman, Attorneys at Law, we have
+At Friedman & Friedman PLLC, Attorneys at Law, we have

 more than 35 years of combined legal experience and a great deal of familiarity with separation agreements as well as